Russula fellea - Geranium Brittlegill

 Cap

-Usually honey yellow but sometimes tawny-buff or orange towards the cap centre; smooth; convex, soon developing a central depression; margin not lined or with only very short lines; cuticle peels 1/3 from margin; 4 to 9cm across.
+Usually honey yellow but sometimes tawny-buff or orange towards the cap centre; smooth; convex, soon developing a slight central depression; margin not lined or with only very short lines; cuticle peels 1/3 to 1/2 from the margin; 4 to 9cm across when fully expanded.

 Russula fellea - gills